-recommend the book you need to fix it.
-Try it for free [Subject Line: Make it curiosity-driven or emotional] Hey [First Name], Story: You won't believe what happened to me the other day [Share a short, interesting story related to your topic.]
+[Subject Line: Make it curiosity-driven or emotional]

+Story: You won't believe what happened to me the other day...
+[Share a short, interesting story related to your topic.]

 Hook: It made me realize something important: [Explain the lesson or insight from the story.]

 Pitch: That's exactly why I put together [your solution]-to help you [benefit].

 CTA: Want to [achieve the benefit]?
 Click here to [action step].

+Subject: "I Lost \$5,000 Because of This Dumb Mistake"

+Hey Sarah,

-Example Usage: Subject: "I Lost \$5,000 Because of This Dumb Mistake" Hey Sarah, A few years ago, I sent an email to my entire list and got ZERO sales.
+A few years ago, I sent an email to my entire list... and got ZERO sales.
 Not one.

-What is the biggest problem you are currently facing in your business?
-Take a 2 minutes quiz and we will subject line.
+I spent days writing that email, sure it would work.
+But I made one mistake: I used a boring subject line.